Ganga Devi (painter)

 Ganga Devi (1928 – 21 January 1991) was an Indian painter, considered by many as one of the leading exponents of Madhubani painting tradition.
 She is credited with popularizing the Madhubani painting outside India.
 She was born in 1928 in Mithila in the Indian state of Bihar in a Kayastha family and took to the traditional painting craft, specialising in the kachni (line drawing) style.
 She traveled abroad with her art and was a part of the Festival of India in the United States, which yielded a number of paintings under the title, America series, including Moscow Hotel, Festival of American Folk Life, and Ride in a Roller Coaster.
 The Government of India awarded her the National Master Craftsman Award and followed it up with the fourth highest civilian award of Padma Shri in 1984.

 In the 1980s, Ganga Devi painted the famous mural Kohbar Ghar or bridal nuptial chamber at the Crafts Museum in Delhi.
 The Mural was painted over a period of three to four months while Ganga Devi was undergoing chemotherapy in a Delhi Hospital.
-The Mural was demolished as part of a renovation plan at the Museum in early 2015.
+The Mural was demolished as part of a renovation plan at the Museum in early 2015.A museum official told The Wire that Ganga Devi’s work was removed during renovation because it was deteriorating as the mud and paint were peeling off.
+The official assured that although recreating a kohbar ghar would be difficult, a new one would be created, possibly by Shanti Devi, a member of Ganga Devi’s family.
+The destruction has been heavily criticized as a case of indifference towards traditional arts.